rpiraces-plain/security-development-muggles/README.md

 In this repository we have enabled several [GitHub Actions](https://docs.github.com/en/actions) to perform different tasks, listed below.
 These are mainly focused to perform security analysis of the code, and to detect vulnerabilities in the code and in the dependencies.
-The are other actions to simply build some of the demos and provide them out-of-the-box to use them.
+There are other actions to simply build some of the demos and provide them out-of-the-box to use them.

+_**Note:** all of this actions can be executed in any CI/CD platform (we have no vendor lock-in), since the tools are available as binaries and docker images in some cases.
+Also you can try out the [nektos/act](https://github.com/nektos/act) project, which allows you to run this actions locally (or in other machine)._

 ## CodeQL Scan